ytree-project/ytree/doc/source/Arbor.rst

 How many trees are there?
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-As soon as any information about the collection of trees within the loaded dataset is requested, an array will be constructed containing objects representing the root of each tree, i.e., the last descendent halo.
-This structure is accessed by querying the loaded ``Arbor`` directly.
-It can also be accessed as ``a.trees``.
+The total number of trees in the arbor can be found using the ``size`` attribute.
+As soon as any information about the collection of trees within the loaded dataset is requested, arrays will be created containing the metadata required for generating the root nodes of every tree.

 .. code-block:: python